 Once you have identified an unsightly gap in your wall space, you have many choices available, which can quickly lead to indecision and procrastination.
 So spend a moment thinking about binary options.
 Vibrant colors or muted monochromes?
 A single big, bold statement or a group of smaller artworks?
 A gallery wall of symmetrically arranged minimal frames or a more informal selection of varied art, perhaps in different media and sizes?
 The bottom line is that whatever you do will be pleasing, and you will never regret the decision to invest in something beautiful for your everyday space.
 To begin with you will enjoy admiring your new acquisition, with an inner glow!
 Over time, it will become a valued part of the fabric of your environment, and promote a reassuring sense of continuity.

 Your very first purchase will make you a collector.
-Each limited edition print is made on gallery-quality matt or light gloss art paper for unrivalled depth of colour and detail.
-It will arrive within days in robust recyclable packaging with a unique signed and numbered certificate of authenticity.
+Each limited edition print is made on gallery-quality matt or light gloss art paper for unrivalled depth of color and detail.
+It will arrive within 10 days via trackable delivery in robust recyclable packaging with a unique signed and numbered certificate of authenticity.

 The art of creative curation